The How and Why of Acne Scars

 Some final advice: while acne scars definitely aren’t a ride in the park, they don’t have to ruin your life, either.
-Although you may not be able to prevent scars 100% of the time, you can definitely help your body out a bit as it tries to repair the damage done by acne.
+Although you may not be able to prevent scars 100% of the time, you can definitely help your body out a bit as it tries to repair the damage done.
 Take good care of your skin, get professional help, and whatever you do (you know what’s coming, right?), don’t touch!

 Are you suffering from acne scars?
 If so, find out the best treatments from one of our dermatology providers.
 Call 844-DERM-DOC or email us at firstname.lastname@example.org for an appointment.
 Schweiger Dermatology Group is proud to offer a variety of best in class treatments.